arielzn/arielzn.github.io/_posts/2024-06-03-install-archlinux-encrypted-boot.md

     # gdisk /dev/nvmeX

-Create a partition with 500M for EFI (EF00).
+Create a partition with 500M for EFI (type code: EF00).
-Create another using all the remaining space, leave all defaults options.
+Create a second one using all the remaining space, leave all defaults options.
+Write the setup and quit gdisk.
-Only in case the drive changes are not captured with `lsblk` reboot.
+Only in case the drive changes are not captured with `lsblk`, reboot.

 Create the filesystem for the EFI partition

     # mkfs.vfat -F32 -n EFI /dev/nvmeXp1

-> **NOTE** Since GRUB 2.12rc1 there's limited support for LUKS2.
-For the moment
+> **NOTE** Since GRUB 2.12rc1 there's only limited support for LUKS2.
+For the
-> it can only unlock key slots using the PBKDF2 algorithm, not Argon2.
+> moment it can only unlock key slots using the PBKDF2 algorithm, not Argon2.

 Setup the main encrypted partition: